 }

-Imagine you have an AWS EC2 instance.
-You want Terraform to manage its type and AMI, but you allow your monitoring team to update certain tags and a separate tool manages the user data script after the instance is running.
+Say you have an AWS EC2 instance.
+You want Terraform to manage its type and AMI, but you let your monitoring team update certain tags, and a separate tool manages the user data script once the instance is running.

 resource "aws_instance" "web_server" {